FerMod/UnitySpaceGame/README.md

 See also the list of [contributors](../../contributors) who participated in this project.

+## Contributing

+Please read [CONTRIBUTING](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

+## Versioning

+We use [SemVer](http://semver.org/) for versioning.
+For the versions available, see the [tags on this repository](../../tags).

 ## License

 This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details.